Rules of snooker: Maximum break

 The highest break that can be made under normal circumstances is 147.
 To achieve it, the player must pot all 15 reds, with the black after every red, followed by potting all six colours.

 This "maximum break" of 147 rarely occurs in match play.
 The fastest maximum break in a tournament was achieved during the World Championships on 21 April 1997, by Ronnie O'Sullivan against Mick Price in five minutes and eight seconds.

 If an opponent fouls before any balls are potted, and leaves the player a free ball, the player can then nominate a colour and play it as a red for one point, then nominate a colour and pot it for its normal value.
 It is thus possible to score for 16 reds and blacks (16 * 8), plus the values of all the colours (27), resulting in a break of 155.
-Under tournament conditions, Jamie Burnett achieved 148 points.
+Under tournament conditions, Jamie Burnett achieved 148 points in 2004, a record that stood until Ronnie O'Sullivan achieved 153 points in 2026.

-The highest possible score, as distinct from the highest possible break, is unlimited and depends on the value of points scored from the opponent's foul shots when added to the player's own scored points (which may not require the highest break).
-However, the highest possible score from a single visit clearance is 162 (foul on the black, followed by a free ball treated as a red, as above).